Actipro/WPF-Controls/Documentation/topics/bars/controls/checkbox.md

 The control's `Title` is used as the default screen tip header, falling back to `Label` if no `Title` is available.
 The [BarCheckBox](xref:@ActiproUIRoot.Controls.Bars.BarCheckBox).[ScreenTipHeader](xref:@ActiproUIRoot.Controls.Bars.BarButton.ScreenTipHeader) and [BarMenuItem](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem).[ScreenTipHeader](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.ScreenTipHeader) properties can override the default screen tip header value if desired.

-If the control's `ToolTip` property is set to a value that doesn't derive from a native `ToolTip` control, such as a string, the value will be used in the screen tip's content area, with the screen tip header becoming bold.
+If the control's @if (avalonia) { `ToolTip.Tip` }@if (wpf) { `ToolTip` } property is set to a value that doesn't derive from a native `ToolTip` control, such as a string, the value will be used in the screen tip's content area, with the screen tip header becoming bold.
 The screen tip's content area is where extended descriptions are displayed.

 If the optional [BarCheckBox](xref:@ActiproUIRoot.Controls.Bars.BarCheckBox).[ScreenTipFooter](xref:@ActiproUIRoot.Controls.Bars.BarButton.ScreenTipFooter) and [BarMenuItem](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem).[ScreenTipFooter](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.ScreenTipFooter) properties are specified, they will appear in a footer area of the screen tip.